Automated-Program-Repair-in-Expertiza/Automated-Program-Repair/README.md

   - Artifact: unresolved Expertiza runtime exception errors caught by Airbrake.

  - **RQ2**
-  - Metric: average time consumed by random search algorithm to fix one bug.
+  - Metric: average time consumed by random search algorithm to fix one runtime exception error.
   - Artifact: unresolved Expertiza runtime exception errors caught by Airbrake.

 ### Timeline
- - Unresolved bug selection (Oct.
+ - Unresolved runtime exception erro selection (Oct.
 7 to Oct.
 13)
  - Random search algorithm implementation (Oct.
 14 to Oct.
 31)
- - Automated bug fixing (Nov.
+ - Automated runtime exception erro fixing (Nov.
 1 to Nov.
 17)
  - Result analysis (Nov.
 18 to Nov.
 23)
  - Final paper writing (Nov.
 24 to Nov.
 31)

 ### Progress
-#### Unresolved bug selection
+#### Runtime exception error selection
 Expertiza uses Airbrake to capture and track runtime exceptions.
 I used [Airbrake API](https://airbrake.io/docs/api/) to obtain more than 100 runtime exception errors from Expertiza occured within 1 month.
-Then I selected 17 exception errors in order to do further automated bug fixing.
+Then I selected 17 exception errors in order to do further automated runtime exception error fixing.
 The main reasons I filtered the rest exception errors are:
  - Already been fixed;
  - Cannot be reproduced;
  - Need to create a new view page to fix the error (missing template);